dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 If you ever get lost in the commands that I used for this post, fear not.
 I listed all commands I used to train all models on the [README](https://github.com/dnth/yolov5-deepsparse-blogpost) of the repo.

-Also feel to use the repo with your own dataset and give it a ⭐ if it helps your work.
+Also, feel to use the repo with your own dataset and give it a ⭐ if it helps your work.

 ### 🙏 Comments & Feedback
 I hope you've learned a thing or two from this blog post.